semgrep/semgrep-docs/docs/semgrep-code/triage-remediation.md

 ## Manage findings

+The following sections show you have to manage your findings and explains what happens when you:

+* Fix the underlying code
+* Disable a rule or a ruleset
+* Ignore a finding
+* Reopen a finding

-The following sections show you have to manage your findings.
-Some actions, such as ignoring and reopening findings, require different steps based on whether you have chosen **Group by Rule** or **No Grouping** when viewing your results.
+Note that some actions, such as ignoring and reopening findings, require different steps based on whether you have chosen **Group by Rule** or **No Grouping** when viewing your results on the **Findings** page.

 ![Screenshot of Semgrep Cloud Platform triage menu](/img/app-findings-triage.png)<br />
 *Figure 5* Findings page triage menu.